purdue-cs193-fall-2019/homework-1-NicolasNewman/index.md

+# Nicolas Newman's First CS193 Homework
+- It's not at 7:30
+- It's not when I want to eat
+- This class is commited to a push to git with the system
+  - I'm so punny...
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.